 - Certainty of changes to water availability means business and landowners have greater financial security and can make confident investment decisions with a water asset that is protected into the future from climate change and over-use.

-- The draft plan supports more sustainable use of groundwater for horticulture in North Wanneroo so the area can continue to provide fresh produce and employment opportunities close to Perth.
+- The plan will drive more sustainable use of groundwater for horticulture in North Wanneroo so the area can continue to provide fresh produce and employment opportunities close to Perth.

 East Wanneroo agriculture

-- Agricultural licences in the East Wanneroo urban expansion area will be exempt from reductions because water use in this zone will significantly reduce as a result of land use change from irrigated agriculture to urban.
+- Agricultural licences in the East Wanneroo urban expansion area are exempt from reductions because water use in this zone will significantly reduce as a result of land use change from irrigated agriculture to urban.

 - All licences outside the urban expansion area will be reduced by 10 per cent.

 - The 10 per cent reduction to agricultural users in the Swan Valley area, from all aquifers, will stabilise fresh groundwater flows to the river and reduce the risk of saline river water entering the groundwater.
 In doing so, the actions in this plan will help secure a more sustainable groundwater supply for the Swan Valley.

 - Growers in the valley are well-placed to adapt to climate change and modest reductions to water use during the next decade.
 The valley’s character and location support opportunities to grow agri-tourism, diversify products, adapt grape varietals, and capitalise on high visitation and the Swan Valley brand

 - The plan includes a number of actions from the Swan Valley action plan, protecting the Swan Valley’s unique character including realignment of groundwater subarea boundaries in the Swan groundwater area to the Swan Valley statutory planning area.
 This will ensure that water supporting the valley’s unique agricultural character stays within a new Swan Valley subarea.